Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 - [9.
 Generation of storylines for wide dissemination)](#step9)
 - [10.
 Generation of policy briefs' inputs for policy makers)](#step10)

-## 0: Choose thematic co-exploration area and define research questions&hypothesis to be validated to enable policy- <a name="step0"></a>
+## Step 0: Choose thematic co-exploration area and define research questions&hypothesis to be validated to enable policy- <a name="step0"></a>

 #### Responsible
 GREENGAGE Observers (GOs) and PST members